Russia, it would seem, is desperate to create any drama it can when it comes to the Ukraine crisis.

 The efforts to bring down the TB2 UAV are believed to have been unsuccessful.

-It isn’t clear when the footage was filmed, but it was shared following last week’s incident involving a Russian fighter that attempted a similar maneuver near a U.S. Air Force MQ-9 “Predator” drone also over the Black Sea.
+It isn’t clear when the footage was filmed, but it was shared following the March incident involving a Russian fighter that attempted a similar maneuver near a U.S. Air Force MQ-9 “Predator” drone also over the Black Sea.

 After making multiple passes on the U.S. drone, the Russian fighter – one of two in that particular sortie – proceeded to dump aviation footage, and in another close pass clipped the propeller of the drone.

 The collision damaged the propeller of the U.S. drone, which forced the operators to bring down the Reaper in international waters.

 The Air Force also labeled the aggressive actions by Russian aircrew “dangerous,” and warned that it could lead to miscalculation and unintended escalation.

 The TB2 drone is among one of several UAV platforms currently employed by Kyiv’s forces.
 It is an armed drone that can loiter over tanks and artillery, and then launch missile strikes with deadly accuracy.
 The Bayraktar TB2 can reach altitudes of 25,000 feet and fly for 27 continuous hours.

 Operated remotely from up to 300 km away, the Bayraktar drone is also capable of carrying four laser-guided bombs or rockets, for a total payload of some 150 kilograms.

 In 2019, Turkey began selling the Bayraktar TB2 to Ukraine, which planned to equip them with the MAM-L micro-guided munitions.
 That round has been employed with great success in strikes against Russian tanks.
 Ukraine has employed a number of drones and was apparently more than ready to deploy the weapons when Russia launched its unprovoked invasion in February 2022.